How to Identify Spiders

 The scanner does not “know” the spider the way an arachnologist would.
 It estimates similarity.
 That estimate becomes more useful when you add context: country or region, indoor versus outdoor setting, approximate size, web shape, and whether the spider was on a wall, plant, floor, or ceiling.

-Visual identification helps when you have a photo but no name for the subject.
+A clear spider photo can point you toward an ID even before you know the species or common name.
 It is strongest for distinctive spiders and weaker for tiny juveniles, hidden markings, or species that require microscopic inspection.

 How to Identify Spiders With a Photo